 Leading up to the city elections, happening in just four days, Krupa has increasingly gained attention as the newcomer challenging long-time incumbent Marty Quinn, an ally of powerful “machine politician” Illinois House Speaker Mike Madigan.
 State Representative Jeanne Ives asked her constituents in December to donate to Krupa’s campaign.
 The Chicago Tribune editorial board also recently endorsed Krupa.

-Chicago Tribune columnist John Kass has mentioned the restraining order in a column, but did not put much weight on it, saying that “if you want to poke in some teenage romantic past, enjoy yourselves.
+Politico has closely followed the restraining order.
+Chicago Tribune columnist John Kass mentioned the restraining order in a column, saying that “if you want to poke in some teenage romantic past, enjoy yourselves.
 Teenagers, boys and girls, do stupid things.”